top of page

 Eeyore actually smiled — a rare sight.

-Before they headed back to the Hundred Acre Wood, I handed them each a copy of my book I Triumphed Over Bipolar, Alcoholism, and Anxiety Disorder by Becoming a Mental Health Warrior.
+Before they headed back to the Hundred Acre Wood, I handed each of them a copy of my book I Triumphed Over Bipolar, Alcoholism and Anxiety Disorder by Becoming a Mental Health Warrior.

 They made me promise to visit soon.